kelly-adkins/datajournalism-fall23/FINALDATASTORY.md

 *	Clean data again to make two stacked bar graphs that compare the population to industry by percentage points.
 Calculate the percentage points of each commuting style per city based on the data, using a percentage formula.
 Use ChatGPT to double-check the math, because #factchecking

 Note: Only primary methology included.
 I did not list my methodology for my additional background reporting (correlated to the section “More depth and possible stories”).

+To see my comprehensive data set, you can view the [Excel file here](https://1drv.ms/x/s!Atvj8CutEHdWecJjXdIIqjzXGkg)

 # Methodology (Sources)